LilyAsFlora/Ririi/doc/Verbs.md

 ## Tense and aspect

-Rirī distinguishes the distant past, past, present, future, and distant future as tenses.
-While the past means an action took place before *now*, the **distant** past indicates it took place *way* before now (usually at least a year).
-Think of it as implicating "long, long ago".
-This applies the same way for the distant future.
+Perhaps surprisingly, Rirī has three main tenses, as commonly thought of in English: past, present, and future.
+The addition of **distant** past and **distant** future implicates "long, long ago [...]" or "very far in the future from now, [...]".

+- The future and distant future tenses are not typically used.
+Instead, the plain present tense usually takes the place of the future.
+It follows that explicitly using the future tense creates a somewhat pedantic and scholarly tone.

-**Past** — Replace the final /u/ with an /a/.
+To create the **past** tense, replace the final /u/ with /a/.

+To create the **future** tense, replace the final /u/ with /i/.

-**Present** — This is the default implication, so a conjugation isn't needed.
+Present tense is the default meaning, so a conjugation isn't needed.

-**Future** — Replace the final /u/ with an /i/.

-**Distant past/future** — Lengthen the final vowel.
+Now, to create the **distant past/future**, lengthen the final vowel in the verb.

 - *Mōra*.
 I thought.
 - *Nami*.
 Will hide.